feaselkl/DotNetMachineLearning/PITCHME.md

 Independent systems may end up with inconsistent data due to reasons like typos, transcription errors, etc. Sometimes subtle differences in data sets can lead to differing results.
 Potential solutions include:
 * Make one data set canonical
 * Institute rules (pick the lower number, pick the later date, etc.)

----?image=presentation/assets/background/misshapen.jpg&size=cover&opacity=20

-### Misshapen Data

-Data stored in flat files or textual format can end up misshapen--some rows may not have enough delimiters (or maybe too many), there could be newlines in the middle of a record, or the file cuts off in the middle of a record.

-This is a problem with flat files and certain semi-structured data formats.
-It is not a problem with relational databases, where data shape is enforced.

 ---?image=presentation/assets/background/shapes.jpg&size=cover&opacity=20